Sean Watkins

-Sean Charles Watkins (born February 18, 1977) is a guitarist, vocalist, and songwriter.
+Sean Charles Watkins (born February 18, 1977) is an American guitarist, vocalist, and songwriter.
 He is a member of the contemporary folk band Nickel Creek, the duo Fiction Family and the supergroup Works Progress Administration.
 He is the brother of Sara Watkins.

 Career

 Nickel Creek

 Sean Watkins began his tenure with Nickel Creek playing mandolin, but later switched to guitar.
 The band has released six albums and a CD composed of their hits (called Reasons Why: The Very Best) and won a Grammy for This Side – a coveted trophy that Watkins reportedly put on top of his toilet at home.
 Explaining the somewhat odd situation, Watkins said that "it seems like a humble place.
 I didn't want to put it out in plain view of my house.
 I didn't feel like displaying it right when you walk in.
 It's a nice crown for the porcelain."
 In addition to playing with Nickel Creek, Watkins has released multiple solo albums.

 As a solo musician, his early material was contemporary bluegrass, but he has since incorporated other influences into his music (especially indie rock.)
 Watkins' solo music career seems to reflect Nickel Creek's: turning from traditional bluegrass songs to indie rock with bluegrass instrumentation.
 He is the oldest member of Nickel Creek.
 Sean qualified for the National Flatpicking Championship in 1993 at age 16.

 His sister Sara Watkins, also a member of Nickel Creek, plays violin and sings background vocals on the two latest of his three solo albums.
 In 2004, Nickel Creek participated in a project dubbed Mutual Admiration Society, a collaboration with former Toad The Wet Sprocket singer Glen Phillips.
 Sean and Sara are also part of the 2007 soundtrack for the psychological thriller Bug with the track "No Way to Live".